srMarquinho/CV/README.md

 ----

+**Senior Full-Stack Software Engineer**

-With a diverse background as an educator and manager, I bring extensive experience in software development, having successfully delivered projects for high-profile companies in areas such as warehouse delivery solutions, government websites, Formula 1 strategy content delivery and the NHS going digital.
-My career is marked by leveraging cutting-edge technologies and methodologies to deliver innovative solutions.
+With a broad background in software development, I’ve delivered projects across diverse sectors, such as warehouse logistics, government websites, digital healthcare and real-time media systems.
+I focus on using the right tools for the job, avoiding unnecessary complexity, and delivering clean, maintainable solutions.
+My work often blends cutting-edge tech with a pragmatic mindset.

-At Songtradr, I contribute to transforming the B2B music industry through innovative technology and creativity.
-Empowering clients such as Google, Adidas, Netflix, VRBO, and Fenty to grow their businesses and foster positive brand affinity with their audiences through the power of music.
+At Songtradr, I’m helping transform the B2B music space through fast-paced and focused development.
+We work in a highly collaborative XP-style environment, using practices such as pair programming and TDD.
+My work is essential in exposing APIs and building out event-based data streams to support music licensing and catalogue access.

-In my role at Bspoke Global Networks Ltd (BGN), I integrated media and data sources to create new content experiences through robust workflows.
-I contributed to the development of BGN's live media and data streaming platform for prestigious events such as Formula 1, Formula E, MotoGP, and Sky TV.
-I played a pivotal role in introducing modern data engineering tools and practices and in designing the UI/UX for the main application used in these events.
+Previously at Bspoke Global Networks (BGN), I worked on integrating media (audio/video) and data sources to build tools and workflows for major clients, including Formula 1, Formula E, MotoGP, and Sky TV.
+I contributed to BGN’s live media and data streaming platform, which supported high-profile broadcast operations.
+I also introduced modern data engineering practices into the team and designed the UI/UX for the core application used across these clients.

-- Key Achievements: -

-Transformed physical, unstructured and legacy records from multiple systems into digital, organised, searchable and shareable content for the NHS.

-Delivered a live media and data streaming platform for Formula 1, Formula E, MotoGP and Sky.
-Introduced modern data engineering tools and practices, enhancing workflow efficiency.

-Designed intuitive UI/UX for applications used in Formula 1 and MotoGP.

-Provided mentoring and leadership to the team throughout project execution.

 I'm not only passionate about learning new technologies as they evolve, but also about what I do.

+Check a fancy up-to-date version of this CV at srmarquinho.github.io/CV/

+ I care!

 ----